universevoyager/solar-system/README.md

 ---

 ## Performance Notes (WebGL)
-- Orbit line resolution uses runtime presets (Realistic = 128, Simulation = 64).
-With runtime controls off, it falls back to `global_visual_defaults.orbit_path_segments_default`.
-- Many objects + high segment counts can be expensive.
-Reduce segments for WebGL builds.
+- Orbit line resolution interpolates between `simulationOrbitSegments` and the dataset default (or override).
+Many objects + high segment counts can be expensive.
 - Prefer compressed textures and reasonable texture sizes for WebGL memory limits.

 ---